anjiarige/Unknown-to-known/Interview.md

 The server made a request to **itself** — and since localhost requests bypass firewalls and authentication that's only enforced for external traffic, the attacker gets access to the admin panel.

+## Insecure deserialization:
+### What Is Serialization / Deserialization?
+- `Serialization` is the process of converting an object in memory (like a Java object, Python dict, or PHP class instance) into a format that can be stored or transmitted — such as a byte stream, JSON, XML, or a language-specific format.
+- `Deserialization` is the reverse: taking that serialized data and reconstructing it back into a live object in memory.

+The vulnerability arises when an application deserializes untrusted data without validation.
+An attacker can craft a malicious serialized object that, when deserialized, triggers unintended actions like remote code execution, privilege escalation, or data tampering.

+### Why Is It Dangerous?
+When an application deserializes data, it doesn't just restore values — it can reconstruct entire objects, invoke constructors, and trigger special methods `(like __wakeup() in PHP`, `readObject() in Java`, or `__reduce__() in Python)`.
+Attackers exploit these "**magic methods**" to chain together existing classes in the application (called gadget chains) to achieve code execution.

+### How to Prevent It
+- Never deserialize untrusted data — this is the golden rule
+- Use safe data formats like JSON instead of language-native serialization (JSON doesn't carry code, only data)
+- Integrity checks — sign serialized objects with HMAC so tampering is detected
+- Allowlist classes — if you must deserialize, restrict which classes can be instantiated (Java's ObjectInputFilter, for example)
+- Isolate deserialization — run it in a low-privilege, sandboxed environment
+- Monitor — log deserialization failures and watch for common exploit signatures

 # NMAP
 Full port scan — `nmap -p- <target>`
 Service/version detection — `nmap -sV <target>`
 Enumerate ciphers & Check SSL certificate details: `nmap --script ssl-enum-ciphers,ssl-cert -p 443 <target>` WAF detection script — `nmap --script http-waf-detect -p 80,443 <target>`

 # Burp Suite BApp Store - Useful Extensions for Web Application Security Testing